How to Convert an Image to PDF in Google Drive

 Note: If you are using Google Drive for desktop, open the image file on your computer and press Ctrl + P on Windows or Cmd + P on Mac to open the print dialog.
 Then follow the same save steps above for your operating system.

-Converting an Image to PDF on Google Drive Mobile App
+Converting an Image to PDF on Android Using the Google Drive App

 On Android, you can convert an image to a PDF from the Google Drive app when the image preview shows the Print option.